How to find the best stocks and shares ISA

 What is a stocks and shares ISA?

-A stocks and shares ISA allows savers to invest in shares, funds, investment trusts and bonds with no tax on any gains or income from assets held in the account.
+A stocks and shares ISA allows you to invest in shares, funds, investment trusts and bonds with no tax on any gains or income from assets held in the account.

-Everyone over the age of 18 who is a UK resident for tax purposes can open a stocks and shares ISA and invest up to £20,000 each tax year (6 April to 5 April) in it – as long as you don’t use all of your ISA allowance elsewhere (for example by saving in a cash ISA).
+Everyone over the age of 18 who is a UK resident for tax purposes can open a stocks and shares ISA and invest up to £20,000 each tax year (6 April to 5 April) in it.
+You can hold different types of ISAs, as long as you do not exceed the £20,000 allowance in total.

 Should you open a stocks and shares ISA?